Pyridine: Reactions on the nitrogen atom

 Lewis acids easily add to the nitrogen atom of pyridine, forming pyridinium salts.
-The reaction with alkyl halides leads to alkylation of the nitrogen atom.
-This creates a positive charge in the ring that increases the reactivity of pyridine to both oxidation and reduction.
-The Zincke reaction is used for the selective introduction of radicals in pyridinium compounds (it has no relation to the chemical element zinc).
+The reaction with alkyl halides leads to alkylation of the nitrogen atom, producing N-substituted pyridinium cations.
+More elaborate N-alkylation can be prepared through transamination in the Zincke reaction (no relation to the chemical element zinc).

+The resulting positive charge on the ring increases reactivity to both oxidation and reduction.

 Oxidation of pyridine occurs at nitrogen to give pyridine N-oxide.
 The oxidation can be achieved with peracids: